espeon/mybro/README.md

 ### 2. Environment variables

-For containers or quick overrides — same keys, no JSON wrapping:
+For containers or quick overrides, use the same keys:

 ```bash
 UMANS_API_KEY="sk-your-key" \